GOP senators applaud Trump's SCOTUS pick as Democrats push back

 “I look forward to meeting with the president's nominee in the coming weeks to discuss his views on several important issues such as protecting women's rights, guaranteeing access to health care for those with pre-existing conditions and protecting the right to vote, just to name a few.
 I will make my decision after that,” he said.

-Sen. Joe Manchin, D-W.V., responded to the announcement with a statement saying the judge's health care views would be a top focus: "I will evaluate Judge Kavanaugh’s record, legal qualifications, judicial philosophy and particularly, his views on healthcare," he said in a statement. "...I’m very interested in his position on protecting West Virginians with pre-existing conditions."
+Manchin responded to the announcement with a statement saying the judge's health care views would be a top focus: "I will evaluate Judge Kavanaugh’s record, legal qualifications, judicial philosophy and particularly, his views on health care," he said in a statement.
+"I’m very interested in his position on protecting West Virginians with pre-existing conditions."